 Performing the same search on FMP reveals a very similar list of results.
 Sadly though, on FMP there is no information on how a person relates to any other person within the household.

 To find out who else is in residence you have to view the full transcription, or the original.
-If you are looking through a long list of William Davies born in Wales than that extra click to view the whole household can be really tedious.
+If you are looking through a long list of William Davies born in Wales then that extra click to view the whole household can be really tedious.
 As can the need to toggle between a transcription and the original image.

 Despite these set backs, FMP’s search results do have one big advantage.
 You can choose how to sort the data.
 Each column, birth year etc, can be clicked on.
 Doing so re-sorts the data.
 I can search for William Davies and order by year of birth, ascending or descending.
 Ancestry cannot do this.